Capitol Theatre (Rome, New York): Capitol Civic Center

 Among the various live and film shows throughout the year, the theatre hosts an annual silent film and early talkie festival, Capitolfest, which has been held annually since 2003.
 Films at the Capitol are shown from 35mm prints on the theatre's carbon-arc, variable-speed movie projectors.

 The theatre seats up to 1,788 people, including the balcony, mezzanine, house, and orchestra areas.

 Restoration projects

 Still in place is the theatre's original historic 3-manual, 10-rank Möller theatre organ.
 Restoration of the organ to working condition started in 2002, when three ranks were added.
 Since then it has been used on a regular basis, providing dramatic effects when accompanying silent movies.
 This organ is maintained by the Rome Grand Theatre Organ Society, a chapter of the American Theatre Organ Society.

 Restoration efforts by the Capitol Theatre are ongoing; the multi-year restoration will begin with an $800,000 marquee and blade installation, with efforts continuing to eventually restore the interior of the Capitol to its appearance in 1939.
 The newly restored 1939 ticket booth was installed in front of the theatre in December 2009.

 The theater underwent further renovations in 2021, including installing a marquee.
+On January 15, 2022, the city celebrated the return of the marquee with a lighting, where hundreds gathered to watch.
 The last marquee was removed in 1977.